davidstrauss/desktop-configuration/README.md

 1. Open a terminal.
 1. If you're restarted your computer since using the agent, start it:

-       gpg-agent --daemon
+       gpg-agent --daemon --enable-ssh-support

 1. In any shell where you want to use it, point OpenSSH to the GPG agent:

-       export SSH_AUTH_SOCK=/run/user/$UID/gnupg/S.gpg-agent.ssh  # Or use the line shown in the output of starting the GPG agent
+       export SSH_AUTH_SOCK=${XDG_RUNTIME_DIR}/gnupg/S.gpg-agent.ssh  # Or use the line shown in the output of starting the GPG agent

 ### Revoking a Key